Top 10 Lowest Currencies In The World 2025

 Image: Alarabiya.net

 The Iranian Rial is the official currency of Iran.
-It tops the list of the world’s lowest currencies, with one United States dollar equal to 42,240 Iranian rials.
+It is the 2nd weakest currency in the world by 2025 with one United States dollar equivalent to 42,087 Iranian Rials.

 The decline in the value of a currency can be explained by a variety of factors.
 To begin with, the end of the Islamic Revolution in 1979 led to the withdrawal of foreign investors from the country.